y-lapeyre/Shamrock/doc/sphinx/source/index.rst

       **Runscript Exemples** (`Link <_as_gen/index.html>`_)
       ^^^

-      A very nice list of exemples of Shamrock scripts, for those who prefer exemples. :)
+      A very nice list of examples of Shamrock scripts, for those who prefer examples. :)

-      If any exemples goes amiss please open an issue `here <https://github.com/Shamrock-code/Shamrock/issues/new?template=documentation-request.md>`_.
+      If any examples goes amiss please open an issue `here <https://github.com/Shamrock-code/Shamrock/issues/new?template=documentation-request.md>`_.

 .. grid:: 2